ashraph0p/ashraph0p/README.md

 # print("Hello World!")
-- ❓ = I'm a coder, knowledge-seeker and someone.
+- ❓ = A coder, knowledge-seeker and someone.
 - 🌍 = 🇪🇬
 - ❤️ = I love problem-solving, music, games & learning.
 ### Technologies and tools I am working with or learning to use: